FAQs

 • What is AREXVY?

-AREXVY is an FDA-approved vaccine for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus in people 60 years of age and older.
+AREXVY is an FDA-approved vaccine for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus (RSV) in:

-• Why should someone who is 60 years or older consider getting AREXVY?
+• Why should someone who is 60+ years or who is 50-59 years at increased risk for RSV consider getting AREXVY?

 • Over 82% EFFECTIVE in preventing lower respiratory disease from RSV in people aged 60 years and older